Ty-Code/Project-Law-Firm-Website/README.md

-# Project-lawfirm-website
+# Project-newWebsite

-This project will be a fully-fledged website.
+This project will be a fully-fledged website for a startup law firm.
 It will consist of different components and modules.

 * in order to set up a responsive layout, both grid and flexbox models were used in various combinations.
 * builded a carousel at the homepage with pure js from scratch.